Showtime (Australian TV series)

-Showtime is an Australian television series which aired on ABC from 1959 to 1960.
+Showtime is an Australian television series which aired on ABC Television from 1959 to 1960.
 It was a short-lived variety series which featured pianist Ted Preston and other performers.
 It aired live in Melbourne.
 It is shown in a 1959 television schedule as airing at 9:00PM, aired against Whitehall Playhouse on HSV-7 (consisting of selections from various American anthology series) and U.S. series The Loretta Young Show on GTV-9 (also an anthology series).
 It is not known if any of the episodes survive as kinescopes.